holoviz/param/doc/comparisons.md

   1475587164.750875
   ```

-Param does not currently provide any special support for programmatic default values, though any such values can be calculated explicitly in the Parameterized object's constructor.
-On the other hand, Param does allow fully dynamic values for *any* numeric Parameter instance:
+Param's equivalent `compute_default_fn` is only supported for some Parameters; for others any computed default values need to be calculated explicitly in the Parameterized object's constructor.
+On the other hand, Param does allow fully dynamic values for *any* access to a numeric Parameter instance, not just the original instantiation:

   ```python
   >>> from time import time